Borisrunfast/Borisrunfast/README.md

 ### Front-End Web Developer

-I am exploring the world of programming, finding more profound and significant ways to solve problems, ignoring the fear of complexity, and trying to find simplicity.
+I am exploring the world of programming, finding more creative and interesting ways to solve problems, diving into complexity and finding simplicity.

 <!--
 **Borisrunfast/Borisrunfast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.